Cespedes' single lifts Mets over Nats in 12 for 3-game sweep - Philly

 TRAINER'S ROOM

 Mets: LHP Jason Vargas (broken right hand) threw a simulated game in Florida on Saturday.
 "He did great.
-Got up and down six times," manager Mickey Callaway said.
-"He is progressing nicely." ...
-Zack Wheeler will be called up from Triple-A Las Vegas to start Wednesday's game against Miami.
+Got up and down six times," Callaway said.
+"He is progressing nicely."

 Nationals: 2B Daniel Murphy (right knee surgery) needs another week of running the bases at full speed before a possible rehab assignment.